Are you looking for an auto attendant phone system that’ll keep your team and your customers connected?

 Grasshopper plans start at $29 per month.

-If you’re an entrepreneur or a small company owner with limited staff, you will appreciate scheduling your business hours with the help of MightyCall.
+If you’re an entrepreneur or a small company owner with limited staff, you will appreciate MightyCall’s help scheduling your business hours.

-MightyCall allows customers to get in touch with the right person immediately.
-If a customer has to speak to a certain sales representative, they simply input his or her extension and the system forwards the call to that person’s connected devices.
+MightyCall allows customers to reach the right person immediately.
+If a customer needs to speak to a specific sales representative, they input their extension, and the system forwards the call to that person’s connected devices.

 Additionally, MightyCall’s auto attendant lets you create rules for your business calls and set them to different times and days.